GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 sequences.
 A chart of characters and their octal codes is given in Appendix [app:F].

+.. _grid-file-format:

 Grid file format specifications
 -------------------------------

-*GMT* has the ability to read and write grids using more than one grid file format (see Table [tbl:grdformats] for supported format and their IDs).
+*GMT* has the ability to read and write grids using more than one grid file format (see Table :ref:`grdformats <tbl-grdformats>` for supported format and their IDs).
 For reading, *GMT* will automatically determine the format of grid files, while for writing you will normally have to append *=ID* to the filename if you want *GMT* to use a different format